MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 - BCS160
 - MET150
 ms.assetid: 576325ad-8c40-4fe8-8a63-68c3b7d536cf
-description: "Learn about changing your organization name in SharePoint URLs"
+description: "Learn how to change your SharePoint domain name using PowerShell"
 ---

-# Change your SharePoint domain name
+# Rename your SharePoint domain

 It's now possible to change the SharePoint domain name for your organization in Microsoft 365.
 For example, if the name of your organization changes from "Contoso" to "Fabrikam," you can change `contoso.sharepoint.com` to `fabrikam.sharepoint.com`.